Motivic factorisation of KZ local systems and deformations of representation and fusion rings: Introduction

 Note that for a finite dimensional representation $V$ of $\mf{g}$, the invariants $V^{\mf{g}}$ map isomorphically to the coinvariants $V_{\mf{g}}$.
 The ranks of the vector spaces $\mb{A}(\vec{\lambda},\nu^*)$ are encoded in the representation ring: It is the free abelian group $\mf{R}(\mf{g})=\mb{Z}^{P^+}$ with the unital commutative and associative product given by

 The rank of $\mb{A}(\vec{\lambda},\nu^*)$ is the coefficient of $[\nu]$ in the product $[\lambda_1]\cdots[\lambda_n]$.

-Let $\kappa \in \Q^{\times}$.
-Using results of Schechtman--Varchenko and Looijenga \cite{SV,L2,BBM} we construct canonical Nori motives $M_{\kappa}(\la,\mu,\nu^*)$ over $\msk^{\mr{cyc}}$ ({the maximal cyclotomic extension of $k$}) with coefficients in $\Q^{\mr{cyc}}$, which we call ``multiplicity motives'', whose Betti realisations over $\C$ are naturally isomorphic to the dual of the space of coinvariants $(V_{\lambda}\tensor V_{\mu}\tensor V_{\nu}^*)_{\mf{g}, \C}$; for the precise definition see Section \ref{s:kzdef}.
-Roughly speaking, $M_{\kappa}(\la,\mu,\nu^*)$ are motives associated to cohomology with supports of finite covers of affine spaces ramified along a certain finite set of hyperplanes.
+Let $\kappa \in \Q^{\times}$ and $\msf{k} = \Q$.
+Using results of Schechtman--Varchenko and Looijenga \cite{SV,L2,BBM} we construct canonical Nori motives $M_{\kappa}(\la,\mu,\nu^*)$ over a cyclotomic field $\Q(\mu_N)$ with coefficients also in $\Q(\mu_N)$, for a suitable integer $N$, which we call ``multiplicity motives'', whose Betti realisations over $\C$ are naturally isomorphic to the dual of the space of coinvariants $(V_{\lambda}\tensor V_{\mu}\tensor V_{\nu}^*)_{\mf{g}, \C}$.
+Roughly speaking, $M_{\kappa}(\la,\mu,\nu^*)$ are motives associated to cohomology with supports of finite covers of affine spaces ramified along a certain finite set of hyperplanes; for the precise definition see Section \ref{s:kzdef}.
 The reader not familiar with (Nori) motives will not lose much for now by thinking of $M_{\kappa}(\la,\mu,\nu^*)$ as being mixed Hodge structures.

 Let $P(\msf{M})=\sum_{p} \dim (F^p/F^{p+1} ) t^p\in \Z[t]$ denote the Hodge polynomial of a mixed Hodge structure $\msf{M}$ (see Definition \ref{d:hn}).
 Then we define a deformation of $\mf{R}_{\kappa}(\mf{g})$ with coefficients in $\Z[t]$ as follows: \begin{definition} $\mf{R}_{\kappa}(\mf{g})$ is the $\Z[t]$-module freely generated by $\{[\lambda]\}_{\lambda \in P^+}$ with the $\Z[t]$-linear product given by